hdShang/arxiv-daily/docs/cs-AI/2025-05-10/papers/250506507v1-text-to-cadquery-a-new-paradigm-for-cad-generation-with-scalable-lar.md

 ---
 layout: default
-title: Text-to-CadQuery: A New Paradigm for CAD Generation with Scalable Large Model Capabilities
+title: "Text-to-CadQuery: A New Paradigm for CAD Generation with Scalable Large Model Capabilities"
 ---

 # Text-to-CadQuery: A New Paradigm for CAD Generation with Scalable Large Model Capabilities